JDutil/contact_us/README.md

     config.mailer_from = "dontreply@yourdomain.com"

+## CONFIGURATION

+The generator copies the view files to `app/views/contact_us`, and you can customize them to suit your needs.
+If you would like to add a name or subject field to the form you may simply set the options to true within the contact_us initializer located at `config/initializers/contact_us.rb`:

+    config.require_name = true
+    config.require_subject = true

+You may also update your locales under `config/locales/contact_us.en.yml` or create your own.
+Please feel free to submit your own locales so that other users will hopefully find this gem more useful.

+### Formtastic

+In order to use a Formtastic compatible template to hook into your custom form styles configure `config/initializers/contact_us.rb`:

+    config.form_gem = 'formtastic'

+### SimpleForm

+In order to use a SimpleForm compatible template to hook into your custom form styles configure `config/initializers/contact_us.rb`:

+    config.form_gem = 'simple_form'

 ## UPGRADING

 When upgrading from 0.1.x to 0.2.x you should rerun the install generator to install the new settings, views, and locale updates: